BackupTheBerlios/qsf-svn/trunk/qsf/docs/README.txt

  required to upgrade.
 After upgrading, you may need to use some of the board maintenance features in the admin control panel.

+ Please note on upgrading the upgrade script will set the skin to default (previously known as Candy Corn) for all administrators.
+This is so you can still login and access Admin CP.
+Many templates have been added so any skins for Mercuryboard 1.1.4 or older will need significant changes.
+ See http://quicksilverforums.com for more information

 === Requirements ===
  Quicksilver Forums works with PHP 4.2 or higher.
 PHP 5 is also supported.
  MySQL 3.22 or higher is required.
 Quicksilver Forums works on any operating